steveluscher/react-supervanjs-2013/README.md

 To view the slides, open `slides/index.html` in a browser.
 Press spacebar to advance; you'll miss some slides if you use the right arrow key.

 The two slides at the end won't work if the presentation is running under the `file://` schema.
-Use your favorite webserver (eg. [Pow](http://pow.cx)) to mount the presentation at `https://`
+If Python is available on your system, simply run `npm start` from the `slides` directory to start a lightweight webserver.
+Alternatively, use your own favorite webserver (eg. [Pow](http://pow.cx)) to mount the presentation at `https://`

 Requires Chrome.